 Helping children express feelings also means helping them find an answer to their situation.
 Say your little guy is so excited that he could burst!
 Help him figure out a way to channel that energy.
 Sometimes, kids aren’t sure how to express their feelings, both good and bad.
 So, it’s up to you to help them manage and work through their emotions.

-Tell your kids how you’re feeling.
+Finally, it will help if you tell your kids how you’re feeling.
 Kids should hear their parents explain things in a way that they can understand.
-Show them that it’s important to tell others how you’re feeling.
+If your kids use the nonverbal expressions we suggested earlier, use that same system to communicate your feelings to them.
+Whether you’re feeling happy or upset, you can let your kids know in a calm and effective way.
+It’s important to show them that it’s good to tell others how you’re feeling.
 This is one of the best methods of helping children express feelings.
-As you express yours, they’ll learn how to better communicate their own.
+As you express your emotions, they’ll learn how to better communicate their own!

 Kids are learning so much when they are in their learning environments.
 When your children are at school, they are sure to feel new emotions.
 Perhaps, they’ll feel anxiety because they’re away from you.
 Maybe they’ll feel excited about making new friends.
 Or, your kids could feel shy because they’re meeting new people.
 All of these emotions could be completely foreign to your little ones.
 So, helping children to express feelings will prove to be even more beneficial as they experience different feelings.